Labonneguigue/Labonneguigue.github.io/_posts/2018-10-10-Building-A-Self-Driving-RC-Car.md

 If we train the neural network with this data, the car will tend to always mostly straight and a little bit to the right.
 The network would have learned the prior knowledge that the response would most probably be straight of right.

 The thing I did was to randomly flip the image horizontally and well as changing the sign the associated steering command with a probability `0.5`.
-The distribution become balanced between left and right.
+The distribution becomes balanced between left and right.

 ![alt text](../images/balanced_histogram.png)

 ### Camera Calibration

-I contributed back to project by providing a method for calibrating the camera people use on their car.
+I contributed back to the project by providing a method for calibrating the camera people use in their car.
 It can be any kind on camera (wide angle or not).
-It uses opencv.
+It uses OpenCV.

 ### Developments